 Consultation on standards – Customer and Product Data Act 2025

-MBIE is seeking feedback on new draft standards that will help make regulated open banking a reality in New Zealand.
+MBIE is seeking feedback on new draft standards that will support the implementation of regulated open banking in New Zealand.

 About the consultation